-- (a) New York State Initial Certification in teaching English for grades 7-12; - (b) courses in education that meet the New York State standards for the pedagogical core.
-These courses include study of the following: history of education and philosophy of education or principles of education or educational sociology; educational psychology or developmental psychology or psychology of adolescence or adolescent development; classroom management; teaching students with special needs and English language learners; 6 credits in literacy and language acquisition; curriculum development and methods of assessing student learning; uses of technology in the classroom; methods of teaching English in grades 7-12; 100 hours of fieldwork; 40 days or 300 hours of student teaching English in grades 7-12, or one year of full-time teaching English in grades 7-12; and submission of scores on the Liberal Arts and Science Test (L.A.S.T.); - (c) an undergraduate degree with a major in English or appropriate course work in English, and submission of scores on the L.A.S.T.
-Applicants must have a minimum undergraduate grade point average of 3.00.
+Matriculation requirements (a) New York State Initial Certification in teaching art for all grades; - (b) courses in education that meet the New York State standards for the pedagogical core.
+These courses include study of the following: history of education and philosophy of education or principles of education or educational sociology; educational psychology or developmental psychology or psychology of adolescence or adolescent development; classroom management; teaching students with special needs and English language learners; 6 credits in literacy and language acquisition; curriculum development and methods of assessing student learning; uses of technology in the classroom; methods of teaching art in all grades; 100 hours of fieldwork; 40 days or 300 hours of student teaching of art in all grades, or one year of full-time teaching of art in all grades; and submission of scores on the L.A.S.T.; - (c) an undergraduate degree with a major in art or appropriate course work in art, and submission of scores on the L.A.S.T.
+Applicants must have a minimum undergraduate scholastic index of 3.00.
 A minimum average of 3.00 in graduate courses is required to maintain matriculation.
-International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a score of 650 before being considered for admission.
-Applicants who have not completed all the specific course requirements are given individual consideration and may be admitted with conditions, with the approval of the head of adolescence education and special subjects in the School of Education and the chairperson of the English Department in the appropriate subject area.
+Applicants who have not completed all the specific course requirements are given individual consideration and may be admitted with conditions, with the approval of the head of adolescence education and special subjects in the School of Education and the chairperson of the Art Department.
+International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a score of 550 before being considered for admission.
 Applicants must consult matriculation requirements for adolescence education and special subjects in the School of Education section of the Bulletin, and should see the head of adolescence education and special subjects for counseling.
-General matriculation and admission requirements of the Division of Graduate Studies are in the chapter "Admission."
-Degree requirements A minimum of 30 credits is required for the degree.

-Students must complete 18 credits in courses in English.
-The following courses are required: English 700.1X and 715X.
-In addition students must complete a course in four of the seven areas of study listed under the M.A. in English above, as follows: three courses from areas 1-5 and 7; and one of the following courses from area 6: English 701X or 702X or 702.6X or 703X or 795.6X.
-Students must complete 12 credits in courses in the School of Education.
+General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission."
+Students must complete the following 15 credits in courses in the Art Department: Art 7310X, 7520X, 7610X, and 6 credits in advanced courses in studio art or art history.
+Students must complete 18-31 credits in courses in the School of Education.
 Students take different education courses and sequences of courses depending on their previous course work, teaching experience, and the certificates they hold.
-Students who possess Initial Certification in teaching English must complete 9 credits in Group II and 3 credits in Group III, below.
-Students who do not possess Initial Certification in teaching English or equivalent coursework and teaching experience or who are teaching but do not possess Initial Certification in teaching English must have the appropriate course work and credits in the subject area and must complete the appropriate courses in Group I before taking courses in Groups II and III, below.
-Students pursuing Initial Certification in teaching English must take Education 792.4X, Advanced Theories and Practice of Composition, in Group III.
-Students who already have a master's degree but wish Initial Certification in teaching English must take the appropriate courses in Group I and Group III, below, as determined at the time of matriculation by the head of adolescence education and special subjects in the School of Education.
+Students who possess Initial Certification in teaching art must complete 15 credits in Group II and 3 credits in Group III, below.
+Students who do not possess Initial Certification in teaching art or equivalent course work and teaching experience or who are teaching but do not possess Initial Certification in teaching art must have the appropriate course work and credits in the subject area and must complete the appropriate courses in Group I in addition to courses in Groups II and III, below.
+Students pursuing Initial Certification in teaching art must take Education 7503X, Teaching Writing Across the Curriculum, in Group III.
+Students who already have a master's degree but wish Initial Certification in teaching art must take appropriate courses in Group I and Group II below, as determined at the time of matriculation by the head of adolescence education and special subjects in the School of Education.
 Group I: